The 10 Best Irons for Wrinkle-Free Clothes, According to Thousands of Reviews

 A cordless iron means you can spend less time untangling power cords whenever you need to steam your clothes.
 This cord-free Panasonic model is a customer favorite because it moves over fabric in any direction (even side to side).
 And since it has two pointed tips, it works just as well going backward.
 There are three different steam and temperature settings along with an option to steam vertically.
 The iron comes with a carrying case for easy storage and features a removable water reservoir, which means you don't have to take the entire iron to the sink to fill it.
 "It heats up quickly and steams well," wrote one reviewer.
 "It just glides along with little effort on my part.
 And I can't tell you how much I love NOT fighting an electrical cord."

 This compact iron is perfect for anyone living in small homes (think: college dorms and studio apartments) or simply trying to maximize space.
-It measures just under 10.5 inches on its longest side and weighs only 2 pounds, so it can fit practically anywhere.
+It measures just 10 inches on its longest side and weighs less than 2 pounds, so it can fit practically anywhere.
 When it comes to the settings, temperature and steam go hand in hand.
 The Black+Decker iron will automatically adjust the steam output depending on the fabric setting you choose, taking the guesswork out of how much moisture is needed.
 And even though it's small, many shoppers note that it heats up quickly.

 This Chi steam iron will get rid of tough wrinkles on your clothes using the same technology as the brand's popular hair straighteners.
 Its ceramic soleplate has over 300 steam holes and is infused with durable titanium to resist scratches, and shoppers say this makes the surface much easier to clean than stainless steel versions.
-You can adjust the temperature with the easy-to-use dial, but the brand also makes an iron with electronic controls (it’s out of stock as of this writing).
-“This is a wonderful iron!
+You can adjust the temperature with the easy-to-use dial, but the brand also makes an iron with electronic controls.
+"This is a wonderful iron!
 I've used it regularly for about six months," wrote one shopper.
 "The extra-long cord is very convenient and the 30-minute automatic shut off is a great feature—one of the main reasons I chose the CHI.
 As a quilter, I don't have to worry about the iron constantly shutting off while I am sewing but I also know that if I were ever to forget and leave the iron on, it would turn itself off in 30 minutes.
 Best iron ever!"

 If you typically realize that your clothes are wrinkled just minutes before you have to leave the house, then this super fast Maytag iron is the best option for you.
 According to the brand, it heats up to its maximum temperature in under one minute and produces steam in three seconds—and shoppers say it lives up to their expectations.
 One person says the steam is so powerful, it makes ironing feel "effortless."
 If you're really short on time, you can also use it as a vertical steamer, so you don't even have to break out the ironing board.
 "It heats fast, never leaks or drips water, and has lots of settings," said one reviewer.
 "It's easy to see the water level and refill, too.
 It has a good weight and feel in the hand.
 I held a bunch of irons at my local stores, but when I tried this one it just felt right."